Experimental drug for rare lung disease shows early promise but trial halted

 Summary

-This early-phase study tested a drug called ARC-AAT in healthy volunteers and people with Alpha-1 Antitrypsin Deficiency (AATD), a genetic condition that can damage the lungs and liver.
-The main goal was to check safety and how the drug affects levels of a key protein.
-The study was terminated early, so results are limited.
+This early-phase study tested a drug called ARC-AAT in healthy volunteers and people with Alpha-1 Antitrypsin Deficiency (AATD), a genetic condition that can lead to lung and liver damage.
+The main goal was to check safety and how the drug affects levels of a key protein in the blood.
+The trial was terminated early, but results help guide future research.

 Disclaimer Read more